A fantastic day out for any knitter!

 This ultimate experience includes starting a knitting project, one-to-one tuition, fabulous lunch and meeting the alpacas.
 This is a perfect, unusual and ethical gift for yourself or someone you love.
-All of the workshops take place at Manor Farm in the village of Bourn, an idyllic location where Tracy keeps the herd and the group size is small (maximum of 10 attendees).
-This allows time for individual attention and expert tuition whilst keeping the overall feeling comfortable and intimate.
+All of the workshops take place at Manor Farm in the village of Bourn, an idyllic location where Tracy keeps the herd nearby.
+The group size is small (maximum of 10 attendees) and this allows time for individual attention and expert tuition whilst keeping the overall feeling comfortable and intimate.

 The day includes: